How to design your dream bedroom for maximum sleep

 Old vs New furniture

 With a rough floor plan in SmartDraw and a colour scheme, we need to decide on furniture.
-If you’re planning to completely redo a space, then this is the time to go shopping!
+If you’re planning to design your dream bedroom from stratch, then you’ll need to go shopping!

 However, you might be replacing a few elements.
 So you’ll want to take some pictures on your phone in order to compare colours, styles etc when shopping.